cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.3389/fpls.2019.00544 - A Comparison of Mainstream Genotyping Platforms for the Evaluation and Use of Barley Genetic Resources
 - https://doi/prg/10.7717/peerj.6931 - Metabarcoding reveals a high diversity of woody host-associated Phytophthora spp. in soils at public gardens and amenity woodlands in Britain
+- https://doi.org/10.1016/j.virusres.2019.03.004 - The complete sequences of two divergent variants of the rhabdovirus raspberry vein chlorosis virus and the design of improved primers for virus detection
+- https://doi.org/10.1099/jgv.0.001210 - Kodoja: A workflow for virus detection in plants using k-mer analysis of RNA-sequencing data
 - https://doi.org/10.1186/s12864-019-6243-7 - BaRTv1.0: an improved barley reference transcript dataset to determine accurate changes in the barley transcriptome using RNA-seq
 - https://doi.org/10.1186/s13007-019-0486-9 - A highly mutagenised barley (cv.
 Golden Promise) TILLING population coupled with strategies for screening-by-sequencing
 - https://doi.org/10.1016/j.enganabound.2019.03.025 - Smoothed particle hydrodynamics for root growth mechanics
 - https://doi.org/10.1111/nph.15548 - Interaction between row-type genes in barley controls meristem determinacy and reveals novel routes to improved grain
+- https://doi.org/10.1038%2Fs41598-019-49302-x - Juxta-membrane S-acylation of plant receptor-like kinases is likely fortuitous and does not necessarily impact upon function